Let's Go Sightseeing!

 A Monsoon Drive to Mathura

-The weekends when we’re unable to head out of the city, we think of ways to make the best of the days.
-Moreso during the rains.
-A long drive in the monsoon months cures even the worst of our moods; we’re sure it does for you too.
+We can’t head out of the city on some weekends.
+We find ways to make the most of those days.
+More so during the rains.
+A long drive in the monsoon months cures even the worst of our moods.

 One such weekend in July 2020, we made an impromptu plan to head to Mathura to buy peda.
 (Mathura Peda is a classic Indian sweet made with milk solids & sugar.)

-India had begun to relax its COVID restrictions; we were desperate to get out of the house after more than four months.
+India had begun to relax its COVID restrictions.
+We were desperate to get out of the house after more than four months.
 Also, driving on the Yamuna Expressway in the rainy weather sounded like a holiday in itself.
-We weren’t disappointed!

 The clean, uniform & wide Expressway was perfect for us hodophiles & the rainy season made it look even better.
-A stretch of 140 kilometres took us about two hours.
+A stretch of 140 kilometers took us about two hours.

 We were also glad the rain hadn’t really created a slippery drive.
 The superb road quality helped us enjoy the relaxed drive.
 We cruised, watching the scenery, listening to songs, and conversing.

-Once we exited the Yamuna Expressway & entered Mathura, we made our way straight to the sweet shop, Brijwasi in Chowk Bazar.
+We exited the Yamuna Expressway and entered Mathura.
+We then made our way straight to the sweet shop, Brijwasi in Chowk Bazar.
 (Brijwasi is a 60+ year old shop specialising in Mathura Peda.)

 Lal Darvaza